geodask/svelte-reactive-table/sites/docs/src/routes/docs/examples/basic-table/+page.md

 # Basic Table Example

-This example demonstrates how to create a simple, functional table using svelte-reactive-table.
-The basic implementation includes displaying data in rows and columns with the ability to add new rows dynamically through a button click.
+This example demonstrates creating a simple, functional table using Svelte Reactive Table.
+The basic implementation includes displaying data in rows and columns with the ability to add new rows dynamically.

 The basic table provides core functionality including: